Instructions: Medicare Coverage Related to Investigational Device Exemption (IDE) Studies

 Request Review Process

-CMS will review each complete submission within approximately thirty business days.
+CMS will review each complete submission within approximately thirty business days of receipt.
 Study sponsors that have been disapproved may submit revised protocols.
 Upon request, CMS can meet with study sponsors/applicants for coverage and provide feedback about favorable study protocol adjustments to help improve the likelihood of approval upon resubmission.

 Approved IDE Studies